O' God, the Aftermath

-O' God, the Aftermath is the second album released by American metalcore band Norma Jean and was released on March 1, 2005.
+O' God, the Aftermath is the second studio album by American metalcore band Norma Jean and was released on March 1, 2005.
 Like their previous album Bless the Martyr and Kiss the Child, O God, the Aftermath was released on Solid State Records.
 This is the first album with vocalist Cory Brandan.

 Background

 The album was re-released on March 21, 2006, as a CD/DVD with expanded Grammy-nominated artwork, two hours of extra footage, and "ShaunLuu" as bonus track which was also featured on the Masters of Horror soundtrack.
 This track was originally set to be 7 minutes long, but had to be cut short for the soundtrack.
 On the re-release, on a CD player, if rewind is held down until the display reads -2:20, there is a hidden instrumental song.

 Music videos were filmed for the songs "Bayonetwork: Vultures in Vivid Color", "Liarsenic: Creating a Universe of Discourse" and "Absentimental: Street Clam".

 The track "Pretendeavor: In Reference to a Sinking Ship" was previously released on a Solid State Records sampler called This Is Solid State: Vol. 5 under the name "In Reference to a Sinking Ship", and was the first recorded output with new vocalist Cory Brandan.
 It was re-recorded with new parts and riffs for the album.

 The song "Absentimental: Street Clam" was previously known as "Manipulateral: Street Clam".

 In the liner notes of the original release of the album the full title of the album is listed as "O'God, The Aftermath: The Marvelous End of the Exhausted Contender".